hfp/libxs/documentation/libxs_predict.md

 ```

 Populated by libxs_predict_query.
 The compression field
 gives the ratio of raw data size to model size.
-The quality
+The order
-field holds the value used (after auto-optimization if the
+field holds the polynomial order used (after auto-optimization
-build parameter was negative).
+if the build parameter was <= 0).
 The iterations field reports
-the number of GSS steps performed (0 if quality >= 0).
+the number of orders scanned (0 if order > 0 was given
+directly).